PandiaJason/contrackts-docs/README.md

 # Contrackts - A Blockchain based end to end trasabiltiy

-**Notice**This is a proof of concept for ultizing Blockchain as a service for any Workflow automation.
+**Notice:** This is a proof of concept for utilizing Blockchain as a service for any Workflow automation.

 ## Introduction